robinagist/ezo/README.md

 `The image below shows the built-in ezo test client running against another instance of ezo in oracle mode`

 ![ezo in action](https://user-images.githubusercontent.com/1685659/41318471-44f8a1f8-6e4d-11e8-8707-441c58d78987.png)

-#### update (June 05 2018) - create an oracle with a contract and a few commands, including generating handlers for contract events.
-On schedule for 0.1alpha release in mid June

 ### Install and Make A Project